ranyx1/git_training/working_with_git_branches.md

     - clean up your local history before sharing a branch
     - pull changes from a branch into your branch without performing a merge.

-steps for squashing commits with rebase: git log --oneline    << see the branch history git merge-base ticket1 master  << show the original base of the "ticket1" branch created from master. aka show common ancestor sha between master and branch git rebase -i <commit-sha>
-update the text with squash instead of pick choose the commit message
+steps for squashing commits with rebase: git log --oneline    << see the branch history git merge-base ticket1 master  << show the original base of the "ticket1" branch created from master. aka show common ancestor sha between master and branch git rebase -i <commit-sha> or get rabase <origainl_branch> << first is for squashing.. second is for rebasing update the text with squash instead of pick choose the commit message

+to see history of the rebase you will see

+git reflog